cncf/communitygroups/README.md

 You should also **share** the slides with all members after the event.

 ### **CNCF swag**
-If you're a newly created meetup and added to meetups.cncf.io, please reach out to info@cncf.io for a complimentary $50 swag certifcate to the CNCF store.
+If you're a newly created meetup and added to meetups.cncf.io, please reach out to info@cncf.io for a complimentary $50 swag certificate to the CNCF store.

 ### **Ask for help**